 - Interlibrary loan materials

 If a patron needs materials not owned by Dupré Library, he or she may request those items through Interlibrary Loan, but ILL books will not be mailed to distance learning students.
 Any materials ordered through ILL must be retrieved from the Library in person due to their limited loan period.

 Fines and Penalties

 Fines and penalties for overdue, lost or damaged books are as follows:

 - Fines on books: $.25 per day, per book.
-Minimum fine is $.25 per book; maximum fine after 30 days is $15.00 per book.
+The minimum fine is $.25 per book; maximum fine after 30 days is $15.00 per book.
 Fines must be paid with Cajun Cash.

 - Lost books: Full replacement cost plus $15.00 service charge per book.